 Once you have talked to your partner and decided that you are both on the same page, and checked with your doctor that you are healthy enough to get pregnant, then it is time to stop taking your birth control.

 I want to note here that depending on the birth control you were using, you may not get pregnant right away.
-Some women take up to 12 months after stopping birth control before their cycles return back to normal and it may take up to 12 months after that before getting pregnant.
+Some women take up to 12 months after stopping birth control before their cycles return to normal and it may take up to 12 months after that before getting pregnant.

 Start tracking your cycle